-- Ground Floor Concrete Slab with PUR insulation and screed achieving a U-Value of 0.20W/m2K - External Walls Cavity Wall with 100mm PUR insulation solid wall 60mm thermal super plasterboard achieving a U-Values of 0.22 W/m2K - Roof 150mm PIR between and 50mm PIR under 400mm mineral fibre insulation quilt to flat ceilings areas - Windows PVCU, double glazed, low e coating and argon filled achieving a U-Value of 0.12 W/m2K - Doors Composite external doors construction achieving a U Value of 1.6 W/m2K
+- Ground Floor Concrete Slab with PUR insulation and screed achieving a U-Value of 0.20W/m2K - External Walls Cavity Wall with 100mm PUR insulation solid wall 60mm thermal super plasterboard achieving a U-Values of 0.22 W/m2K - Roof 150mm PIR between and 50mm PIR under 400mm mineral fibre insulation quilt to flat ceilings areas and 150mm PIR between and 40mm PIR under rafters to sloping areas to achieving a U-Value of 0.09 W/m2K - Windows PVCU, double glazed, low e coating and argon filled achieving 0.10W/m2K U Value. - Doors Composite external doors construction achieving a U Value of 1.2 W/m2K

 In addition to these measures the dwellings have been designed with an air tightness of >4m2/hr@50pa, this significantly exceeds the current standards set out in the Building Regulations.
 After the design of the external envelope of the building was finalised, the demands for heating and hot water were analysed to determine a system that would be most appropriate for the development.
-The pro-posed solution is to incorporate a highly efficient condensing boiler.
+The proposed solution is to incorporate a highly efficient hybrid condensing boiler.
 Use of low energy LED light fittings across the scheme further enhances the carbon efficiency of the development, Low flow rate taps, showers and reduced capacity cisterns all combine to further ensure efficient use of water; reducing total water demand by this residential scheme markedly.
 Provision for the storage of waste recycling receptacles will be provided and a Site Waste Management Plan will be implemented during the construction phase of the development reducing the amount of waste that would be ultimately destined for landfill (Policy DM11 - Sustainable Development Standards).

-7. Access
+9. Access